Code-at-LTH/3d-unity-ld-demo/README.md

 - Move the .blend file into the Assets folder.
 If you're lucky Unity creates an .fbx file for you, otherwise you have to manually export the model as one.
 - Drag the finished model into the scene.
 Make sure that it doesn't contain unnecessary cameras and lights.
+- If you didn't add collision in blender then you can select for unity to generate that in the asset's inspector settings (import settings).

 - Create some terrain to run around on, `GameObject->3d Object->Terrain`
 - Drag it away a bit to not fall of too easily (don't worry, you can still do that).